ECP-WarpX/impactx/docs/source/index.rst

 ImpactX
 -------

-ImpactX provides high-performance modeling of beam dynamics in particle accelerators with collective effects.
+ImpactX enables high-performance modeling of beam dynamics in particle accelerators with collective effects.

 This is the next generation of the `IMPACT-Z <https://github.com/impact-lbl/IMPACT-Z>`__ code.
 ImpactX runs on modern GPUs or CPUs alike, provides user-friendly interfaces suitable for AI/ML workflows, has many :ref:`benchmarks <usage-examples>` to ensure its correctness, and an extensive documentation.